ant-research/VCSL/README.md

 ## Updates!!
+- 【2021-07-15】: SOTA frame features (1st Place Solution of the Facebook AI Image Similarity Challenge [repo](https://github.com/lyakaap/ISC21-Descriptor-Track-1st)) are extracted and available in `data/vcsl_features.txt`.
+This feature achieves best performance on VCSL [benchmark](#Benchmark) with even more compact dimension (256d).
+We recommend to evaluate your video copy localization algorithm with this frame feature (marked as ISC).
 - 【2021-06-15】: We append 45k labelled copied video pairs `data/append_2022S1` to VCSL (+27% more data compared with original VCSL dataset with 167k copied video pairs).
 Although small part of video links are not available, we will keep adding labelled video data to VCSL continuously to maintain its large scale.
 - 【2021-06-15】: We release extracted frame features `data/vcsl_features.txt` (RMAC, ViT, DINO) of all videos in VCSL (9207 in total).
 Due to the large size of ViSiL feature (400G+),